EmilyEV/The-Cat-Bird-s-Nook/source/drafts/markdown/blank-book-chapter-with-metadata.md

 # Contributors
 contributors:
-  - Person 1 #
+  - Person 1 # Emily VanDette

 # Editors
 file_edited_by:
-  - Person 1 # Emily VanDette
+# Emily VanDette
 ---

-# Book Chapter Title Here In the Cat-Bird's Nook
+# In the Cat-Bird's Nook

-# Heading level 1 IN THE CAT-BIRD'S NOOK.
+# IN THE CAT-BIRD'S NOOK.